herotechcourse/kotlin-lotto-precourse/README.md

 ### process user's input (`service.InputProcessingService`)
 -[ ] validate user's inputs for
   -[ ] if the amount of money is divisible by 1000
-    -[ ] if 6 winning numbers are each unique numbers -[ ] if one bonus number is unique from 6 winning numbers -[ ] if all numbers (winning & bonus) are within 1 - 45
--[ ]if validation fails, throw `IllegalArgumentException` -[ ] re-prompting input from the step that caused exception.
--[ ] return comma-separated winning numbers in a list
+  -[ ] if 6 winning numbers are each unique numbers
+  -[ ] if one bonus number is unique from 6 winning numbers -[X] if all numbers (winning & bonus) are integers within 1 - 45 -[X] if validation fails, throw `IllegalArgumentException` -[ ] return comma-separated winning numbers in a list
 ### ticket process (`lotto.Ticket`)
 -[X] calculate how many tickets a user has bought